Virtual environments

 upgrade pip

-For the rest of this tutorial, you should only run pip
+For the rest of this tutorial, you should only run pip from within an

 activated virtual environment.
 Before you proceed any further, you should